con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 Proclaimed by buddhas of the aeons past,
 And to be taught by buddhas yet to come;
-And spoken not once but time and time again
+And taught not once but time and time again
 By all the buddhas of the present age; (12)